bburtin/documentation/content/en/metrics/_index.md

 ## Querying Metrics

-Whether you are using metrics, monitors, dashboards, notebooks, etc., all graphs in Datadog have the same basic functionality.
+The graphing experience is consistent whether you are using dashboards, notebooks, or monitors.
 You can create graphs either by using the graphing editor UI or by directly changing the raw query string.
 To edit the query string, hit the `</>` button on the far right.

 ### Breaking Down the Metric Query